Skip to Main Content

 • Microchipping - A microchip is a permanent form of identification that is about the size of a grain of rice and is implanted beneath the skin of your pet.
 Pets with microchips have a better chance of being reunited with their owners if they become separated.

-• 12 to 16 months
+• 16 months

 • Rabies